Crocodiles in Cancun: Where They Live, Where to See Them Safely (2026)

 The Statistics: How Common Are Crocodile Attacks?

 According to environmental authorities in Quintana Roo (the state where Cancun is located), there have been 36 documented crocodile attacks over a 22-year period in the region.
-While this averages to fewer than two attacks per year, the consequences can be severe.
+That averages to fewer than two attacks per year, and the pattern behind them is remarkably consistent: most happened when someone ignored warning signs or entered restricted areas, alcohol was involved in many, and the majority of victims were tourists unfamiliar with crocodile safety.
+Nearly every one of them was preventable.

 Recent Documented Incidents